9/11 conspiracy theories: Proponents

 Prominent adherents of the movement include, among others, radio talk show host Alex Jones, theologian David Ray Griffin, physicist Steven E. Jones, software engineer Jim Hoffman, architect Richard Gage (of Architects & Engineers for 9/11 Truth), film producer Dylan Avery, former Governor of Minnesota Jesse Ventura, former member of the U.S. House of Representatives Cynthia McKinney, actors Daniel Sunjata, Ed Asner, and Charlie Sheen, political science professor Joseph Diaferia and journalist Thierry Meyssan.
 Adherents of the 9/11 Truth movement come from diverse social backgrounds.
 The movement draws adherents from people of diverse political beliefs including liberals, conservatives, and libertarians.
-The Anti-Defamation League has named Alan Sabrosky as a key figure in anti-Semitic 9/11 conspiracy theories.
+The Anti-Defamation League has named Alan Sabrosky as a key figure in antisemitic 9/11 conspiracy theories.

 Among the organizations that actively discuss and promote such theories are Architects & Engineers for 9/11 Truth, a group that focuses on the collapse of the World Trade Center buildings; 9/11 Truth, founded in 2004; Scholars for 9/11 Truth, founded in 2005, and Scholars for 9/11 Truth & Justice, a group that split from Scholars for 9/11 Truth in 2007 and runs the online publication Journal of 9/11 Studies; 9/11 Citizens Watch, which was already formed in 2002; and the Hispanic Victims Group.
 Several of these groups have collected signatures on petitions asking for further investigation of the September 11 attacks.

 In 2004, John Buchanan ran for president on a "9/11 Truth" platform.

 9/11 conspiracy theory critic Jonathan Kay asserts that for the most part proponents are not out for financial gain and in some cases have left lucrative careers to become activists.

 Dr. Michael Wood and Dr. Karen Douglas, University of Kent psychologists who specialize in conspiracy theories, examined the comments sections of over 2,000 news articles relating to the collapse of 7 World Trade Center.
 They found that proponents of 9/11 conspiracy theories were more likely to try and debunk the mainstream account than promote their own theories and also were more likely to believe in other conspiracy theories.
 Proponents of the mainstream account tended to argue for that account and showed a greater hostility toward conspiracy theory proponents.